mattermost/docs/source/boards/get-started-with-boards.rst

 Create a board
 --------------

 When you first start using Boards, you need to create a board.
 You can select a template from the options provided or you can create an empty board.
-The only difference is that a template will be populated with sample cards and properties and in an empty template you start from scratch.
+The only difference is that a template will be populated with sample cards, properties, and views, and in an empty template you start from scratch.

 To find a board, open Boards and select the drop-down menu in the sidebar.
 Each board is linked to the channel it was created in.
 This includes direct messages and group messages.